If you never tried alfajores before these will blow your mind. Why? Because they are filled with dulce de leche!

 What is dulce de leche?

-Dulce de leche is a sweet jam (image below) made with milk, sugar and baking soda, the latter being accountable for its dark color.
-It takes a few hours to make and there are as many tips and tricks as there are grandmothers in this country.
-Each with its own recipe.
+It takes a few hours to make, and there are as many tips and tricks as grandmothers in this country.
+Each with its recipe.

 We have an abundance of brands and styles, pretty much like peanut butter in the US.
-So we use it a lot as you might imagine.
+So we use it a lot, as you might imagine.

-The flavor is very sweet, similar to caramel but not quite.
 It does have a milk undertone, something that caramel lacks, and some might say it’s not as sophisticated, and they might be right.
-I’m a raving fan so my opinion is biased.

 There are two ways of sandwiching the dulce de leche filling:

 - Spoon: this is my favorite way because it means taking a tablespoon of dulce de leche and arranging it in the middle of one cookie.
-When you press down with the second one it flattens out a bit and you get your alfajor.
-The result is rustic and not picture perfect.
+When you press down with the second one, it flattens out a bit, and you get your alfajor.
+The result is rustic and not picture-perfect.
 Which is fine since these are meant to be eaten at home.

 - Piping bag: you can pipe the dulce de leche.
 This is a great way of filling these alfajores if you sell them or want to give them out as gifts.
 It is more time and labor-intensive, though not complicated.

 - Keeping: they can be kept in tins or airtight containers, but if they are already filled, they will soften as the days go by.
-I find this to be a plus, but if you don't, you can keep the cookies alone in a tin and fill them when ready to eat.
+I find this a plus, but if you don't, you can keep the cookies alone in a tin and fill them when ready to eat.

-Other recipes you might like:
+Related recipes you might like:

 Easy Walnut Alfajores Recipe